Modeling a Subdivision or Lot with Multiple Structures

 Export each house plan out of Chief Architect as a 3D symbol and then import each as a symbol in the subdivision drawing.
 Within the subdivision drawing, home symbols can be positioned as needed.

-To export a plan as a 3D symbol
+To convert a plan to a 3D symbol

-- Open the Chief Architect plan that you would like to export as a 3D symbol.
+- Open the Chief Architect plan that you would like to convert into a 3D symbol.

-- Select Tools> Display Settings> Display Options from the menu and click the Copy Set button at the top of the Layer Display Options dialog.
-(In Version 10 and prior, select Tools> Display Options.)
+- Select Tools> Layer Settings> Display Options from the menu and click the Copy Set button at the top of the Layer Display Options dialog.

-- In the Layer Set Name dialog, type a short, descriptive name for this layer set, such as 3D Export Set, then click OK to return to the Layer Display Options dialog.
+- In the Layer Set Name dialog, type a short, descriptive name for this layer set, such as 3D Symbol Set, then click OK to return to the Layer Display Options dialog.

 - Scroll down the list of layers and ensure that the items you want to have displayed, such as walls, doors, and windows, have the Disp column checked.